An Edible Mosaic™

 • In a small bowl, stir together the yeast, lukewarm water, and 1 teaspoon sugar until the yeast is dissolved.
 Add this mixture to the milk/flour mixture, and mix with the paddle for 10 seconds.
 Remove the bowl from the stand mixer, cover it with plastic wrap, and let the dough rest for 30 minutes (it will puff during this time).

 • Put the bowl of the stand mixer back onto the mixer and attach the dough hook.
-Add the egg yolks, 4 tablespoons sugar, vodka, vanilla, melted butter, and remaining 2 1/2 cups all-purpose flour.
+Add the salt, egg yolks, 4 tablespoons sugar, vodka, vanilla, melted butter, and remaining 2 1/2 cups all-purpose flour.
 Use the dough hook attachment to mix for 3 minutes on medium-low to medium.
 The dough will be sticky and wet when it’s done.
 Remove the bowl from the stand mixer, cover it with plastic wrap, and let the dough rest until it’s doubled in size, about 1 hour.

 • Turn the dough out onto a floured surface.
 Flour your hands and knead the dough a few times until it comes together nicely.